-The Javelin++ system architecture is essentially the same as its predecessor, Javelin [11].
+The Javelin++ system architecture is essentially the same as its predecessor, Javelin [12].
 There are still three system entities - clients, brokers, and hosts.
 A client is a process seeking computing resources; a host is a process offering computing resources; a broker is a process that coordinates the allocation of computing resources.
 We did, however, introduce a few changes to the architecture.
 The most important ones are:

 - Communication is now based on Java RMI instead of TCP sockets.
 The application programmer thus no longer needs to implement a communication protocol3.
-Of course, the use of RMI requires the presence of JDK 1.1.x or later or compatible software at any host participating in Javelin++. - For a number of reasons, we found it desirable to base our system mainly on Java applications instead of applets, as was done before.
-The reasons that compelled us to make this switch are outlined below.

-• Javelin++ is the first version that actually implements a distributed broker network.
+Of course, the use of RMI requires the presence of JDK 1.1.x or later or compatible software at any host participating in Javelin++. - For a number of reasons, we found it desirable to base our system on Java applications instead of applets, as was done before.
+This is probably the most prominent architectural change in the new system.
+The reasons that compelled us to make this switch are outlined below. - Javelin++ is the first version that actually implements a distributed broker network.
 Although the concept was already included in the old architecture, it was never practically achieved.
 Section 3.1 talks about the broker network.